ibm-vpc/terraform-provider-ibm/website/docs/d/is_snapshot_clones.html.markdown

 - `clones` - (List) List of snapshots in the IBM Cloud Infrastructure.

   Nested scheme for `clones`:
-  - `available` - (Bool) Indicates whether this snapshot clone is available for use..
+  - `available` - (Bool) Indicates whether this snapshot clone is available for use.
-  - `created_at` - (String) The date and time that this snapshot clone was created..
+  - `created_at` - (String) The date and time that this snapshot clone was created.
-  - `zone` - (String) The zone this snapshot clone resides in..
+  - `zone` - (String) The zone this snapshot clone resides in.